Buffalo vs. Ohio NCAA Football Odds, Plays and Insights | October 16, 2021

 - This season, the Bobcats are winless against the spread when entering a game as an underdog of 9 points or more.

-- Ohio's games this season have gone over the total in two out of six opportunities (33.3%).
+- Ohio's games this season have hit the over on two of six set point totals (33.3%).

 - This year the Bobcats have turned the ball over seven times, two more than the Bulls' takeaways (5).